- Sparkling Champagne

 Day 6 - Marseillan

 Breakfast at hotel.
-This morning we visit Marseillan and have a private visit to Noilly Prat, to see how wine is fortified with herbs and spices and transformed into Vermouth.
-We top off the tour with a tasting of Noilly Prat's newest cocktail, "The Marseillan."
+This morning visit Marseillan and have a private visit to Noilly Prat, to see how wine is fortified with herbs and spices and transformed into Vermouth.
+Top off the tour with a tasting of Noilly Prat's newest cocktail, "The Marseillan."
 Lunch is at the home of the famous "pink diamond oyster" right on the seaside, followed by a boat ride through the oyster beds.
 Back in Sete, visit the Paul Valery museum.
 Overnight in Sete.

 Day 7 - Vineyard Visit - Pont du Gard - Uzes